 In 2021, Scarlett Johansson appeared on the Time 100, Time's annual list of the 100 most influential people in the world.

-In 2021, Scarlett Johansson reprised her role as Black Widow in a solo prequel film, also serving as an executive producer.
-She won The Female Movie Star of 2021 at the 47th People's Choice Awards and reprised her voice role as Ash in the sequel Sing 2.
+In 2021, Scarlett Johansson reprised her role as Black Widow in her own solo prequel film, on which she also served as an executive producer.
+For the film, Johansson won The Female Movie Star of 2021 at the 47th People's Choice Awards.
+Also that year, she reprised her voice role as Ash in the sequel Sing 2.

 In 2021, Scarlett Johansson starred in her solo feature film 'Black Widow', gaining global stardom.

-In 2021, Time magazine named Scarlett Johansson as one of the 100 most influential people in the world.
+In 2021, Time named Scarlett Johansson one of the 100 most influential people in the world.

 In 2022, Scarlett Johansson founded the plant-based skincare line, The Outset, with Kate Foster.

-In May 2024, Scarlett Johansson criticized OpenAI for releasing a chatbot with a voice that resembled her own, after she declined to formally work with the company.
+In May 2024, Scarlett Johansson criticized OpenAI for releasing a chatbot with a voice resembling her own, after she declined to formally provide her voice for the app.

-In 2024, Scarlett Johansson joined a call with other actors in support of Kamala Harris during the 2024 presidential election.
+During the 2024 presidential election, Scarlett Johansson joined a call with other actors in support of Kamala Harris.

-In 2024, Scarlett Johansson produced and starred in Fly Me to the Moon and voiced Elita-1 in Transformers One.
+In 2024, Scarlett Johansson produced and starred in Fly Me to the Moon, a romantic comedy, and voiced Elita-1 in Transformers One, an animated prequel to the Transformers film series.
+Johansson also returned to the MCU as an executive producer on Thunderbolts*.

 Anna Wintour is a highly influential British-American media executive renowned...

-Ryan Reynolds is a Canadian-American actor producer and businessman celebrated...
+Ryan Reynolds is a successful Canadian-American actor producer and businessman...

 Bob Dylan is a highly influential American singer-songwriter renowned as...